NBKRedSpy/QM_CargoMercHotkeys/README.md

 # Configuration

+This mod supports MCM, however the values are currently read only.
+Edit the config file directly to change the settings.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_CargoMercHotkeys\config.json`.

 |Name|Default|Description|